 Who better to travel than Bob Marley?
 Released in 1977 in the album of the same name, Exodus evokes the exodus of the Wailers to London after the assassination attempt from which Bob Marley had escaped.
 The album is not just about that, Jamming and Three Little Birds are two lighter tracks that will make you want to leave everything behind and head off into the sunshine.

 Charles Aznavour - Take me along

-In 1967, France embarked for the end of the earth and for Wonderland with the great Charles Aznavour.
+In 1967, France embarks for the end of the earth and for Wonderland with the great Charles Aznavour.
 And it still works today!
-This monument of French chanson encouraged people to flee the pressure of the industrialized world and join an idealized exoticism where the sun would make misery less painful.
-The English version of the song, Take me along, is also worth discovering.
+This monument of French chanson incited people to flee the pressure of the industrialized world to join an idealized exoticism where the sun would make misery less painful.
+Also to be discovered, the English version: Take me along.

 Domenico Modugno - Nel blu dipinto di blu

 Better known as Volare, this song takes us straight to Italy.
 It's one of the most successful songs to have come out of the Eurovision Song Contest.
 Domenico Modugno's grandiloquent interpretation remains in everyone's mind and we can't help but accompany him when the chorus begins.
 The "blue sky" he describes takes us away from the seasonal greyness, and that's very welcome !

 Alicia Keys & Jay-Z - Empire State of Mind

 "Hear it for New York, New York!
 "Released in 2009, Empire State of Mind is a true declaration of love in New York and a promotion of the American dream.
 Jay-Z and Alicia Keys praise the merits of this megalopolis where everything is still possible.
 The accompanying video reviews the most beautiful monuments of the Big Apple and makes you want to try your luck in this city that never sleeps.